optoro/bulq-podcast-alexa-skill/README.md

 # Hack-o-Ween Bulq.com Podcast Alexa Skill

-This skill will play the podcasts listed in audio assets, currently episode 1 is being hosted on Soundcloud here: https://soundcloud.com/patrick-campbell-450277307
+This skill will play the podcasts listed in audioAssets.js, currently episode 1 is being hosted on Soundcloud here: https://soundcloud.com/patrick-campbell-450277307

 ## How it Works